Is it the right time to invest in mobile payment technology

 - Reduce the credit card fees you pay.
 It pays to shop around; some mobile payment companies actually charge less in fees per transaction than credit card companies charge.
 Of course, the per-transaction fee and percentage varies across the mobile payment companies, so do your homework to see which company will work best for your business and your transaction volume.

-So, is it the right time to invest in mobile payment processing technology?
+So, is it the right time to invest in mobile card processing technology?
 Only you can answer that question for your business, but it’s a great time to start capturing customers and growing your sales volume using this innovative payments technology at the point-of-sale.